AstarNetwork/Astar/frame/dapps-staking/API.md

 1. Registers contract as a staking target.
 1. The dispatch origin for this call must be _Signed_ by the developers's account.
 3. Prior to registering, a contract needs to be deployed on the network.
 The contract address where the contract is deployed is used as the argument in this call.
-4. The `dapp-staking` pallet supports both contract types, EVM and Wasm.
+4. The `dapps-staking` pallet supports both contract types, EVM and Wasm.
 The Shiden Network supports only EVM at the moment.
 5. The type for contract address will be `SmartContract`, which abstracts EVM and Wasm address types.
 6. The Developer who is registering the contract has to reserve `RegisterDeposit`.
 7. There will be a pre-approved list of developers.
-This preapproval could be enabled or disabled.
+This pre-approval could be enabled or disabled.
 The pre-approval requires sudo call.

 Event:
 * `NewContract(developer's account, contract_id)`